gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Diagnostics/Gapotchenko.FX.Diagnostics.CommandLine/README.md

         "/b", @"C:\Temp\Test 1.txt", @"C:\Temp\Test 2.txt"));
 ```

-Another cool thing: if you want to exclude some argument from a command line then you can just make it `null`:
+Another cool thing: if you want to exclude some argument from a built command line then you can just make it `null`:

 ``` csharp
 string mode = null;